Wildhawk: descriptive Indian romance Back

 has the typical organist’s attitude that his harmony is better than the

-the legato melody of the trio with the underlying march rhythm, and makes both
+reconcile the legato melody of the trio with the underlying march rhythm, and

-very choppy.
-His tempo is a very turgid
+makes both very choppy.
+His tempo is a

 The recording by Workman uses